Germanunkol/Wiki-Based-RPG/README.md

 ###Main Idea###
 The game is inspired by "Sleep is Death", a great game, where the story forms as you go along, and where the server creates a game for the client to play, in realtime.
 In the Wiki-Based-Role-Playing-Game, the server writes a story and the players reply by saying or doing things.
+The story is repeatedly influenced by words that are taken automatically from Wikipedia entries.
 ###Starting a server###
 Simply click on "Start Server". **If you want to play over the internet, make sure to either forward/open port 8080 on your router, or use a service like Hamachi.** Only the server has to port-forward, client's shouldn't need to.
 ###Starting client###